Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Introduction

 The Traveling Salesman Problem (TSP) is a classic optimization problem with broad applications in various fields, including logistics, manufacturing, and robotics \cite{cook2011traveling, gutin2006traveling}.
 Given a set of targets (often called ``locations" or ``cities") and the cost of travel between each target pair, the TSP seeks a minimum-cost order of targets for an agent to visit.
 However, several robotic applications require planning to visit moving targets: midair refueling \cite{barnes2004solving}, optimization of fishing routes \cite{granado2024fishing,groba2015solving}, resupplying ships at sea \cite{brown2017scheduling}, surveillance \cite{marlow2007travelling,wang2023moving,de2019experimental}, and intercepting dangerous projectiles \cite{stieber2022DealingWithTime,smith2021assessment,helvig2003moving}.
 These applications lead to the Moving Target TSP (MT-TSP) \cite{helvig2003moving}, which is more challenging than the TSP, as it seeks to simultaneously optimize not only the visiting order of targets, but also a kinematically feasible agent trajectory that arrives at each target within a specified time window.
 Moreover, unlike in the TSP, the travel costs between targets are not fixed in the MT-TSP, but rather depend on the location in space and time at which the agent intercepts each target.

 \IEEEpubidadjcol

-In this paper, we address the MT-TSP, as well as three generalizations, shown in Fig. \ref{fig:intro_fig}: \begin{itemize} \item \textbf{Close-enough MT-TSP}: the agent needs only to pass through a disc centered on the moving target.
+In this paper, we address the MT-TSP, as well as three generalizations, shown in Fig. \ref{fig:intro_fig}: \begin{itemize} \item \textbf{Close-Enough MT-TSP}: the agent needs only to pass through a disc centered on the moving target.
 This is motivated by scenarios such as wireless data transmission, where the disc represents the communication range. \item \textbf{Variable-Speed Dubins MT-TSP}: the agent has a minimum and maximum speed, as well as a minimum turning radius that increases with its speed.
-This is motivated by applications with ground vehicles and fixed-wing UAVs. \item \textbf{Robot Arm MT-TSP}: the agent is a redundant robotic arm that must intercept moving targets (e.g. parts on a conveyor belt) using its end effector. \end{itemize} All of the above variants of the MT-TSP generalize the TSP and are thus NP-hard \cite{hammar1999,helvig2003moving}.
-Furthermore, due to the presence of time windows, even finding a feasible solution for these MT-TSP variants is NP-complete \cite{savelsbergh1985local}.
+This is motivated by applications with ground vehicles and fixed-wing UAVs. \item \textbf{Robot Arm MT-TSP}: the agent is a redundant robotic arm that must intercept moving targets (e.g. parts on a conveyor belt) using its end effector. \end{itemize} All of these MT-TSP variants generalize the TSP, and thus finding optimal solutions is NP-hard \cite{hammar1999,helvig2003moving}.
+Furthermore, due to the presence of time windows, deciding whether a feasible solution even exists is NP-hard \cite{savelsbergh1985local}.
 To our knowledge, no prior work addresses any of the three MT-TSP variants above in the presence of time windows and nonlinear target trajectories.
-The closest related work is \cite{ding2022memetic}, which addresses the close-enough MT-TSP without time windows for a Dubins car.
+The closest related work is \cite{ding2022memetic}, which addresses the Close-Enough MT-TSP without time windows for a Dubins car.
 In this paper, we address all three variants in the presence of time windows using a single algorithmic framework.

 \IEEEpubidadjcol